firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/brake-maintenance-and-upgrades.md

 - Hope’s HFA701 kit bundles the correct M6 banjos and bleed screws; if you piece together individual fittings from Venhill, Trickstuff, or AliExpress, match barb dimensions to hose ID or you will fight leaks during the first bleed.[^23]
 - Even with premium hardware, external routing can crush Magura MT7 lines after flats or tire swaps.
   - inspect clearance after every wheel service and carry spare banjos plus hoses for roadside replacements.[^24]
+- Jagwire-style external reroutes can kink MT7 hoses and kill braking until the line is replaced; inspect for damage after any flat and confirm at least 5 mm clearance to 10×3 rubber even when deflated.[^ip001-jagwire]
+- Xiaomi and VSETT frames that run MT7/MT8 calipers close to the tire should stock spare banjos/bolts—sidewall flex can close sub-5 mm gaps mid-ride, so schedule clearance checks alongside pad inspections.[^ip001-clearance]

 ### Semi-Hydraulic Caliper Limitations